john-hawkins/john-hawkins.github.io/_pages/about.md

 His current research interests are in neural networks, Bayesian methods and variations of gradient boosting.

-Collaborators: Dr. Rohitash Chandra & Prof. Sally Cripps, Centre for Translational Data Science.

 Projects
 ==============

 ## Bayesian Neural Networks for Time Series Modelling

-Exploring variations on the design of Bayesian neural networks to make optimal usage of time series data and avoid noisy and uniformative events.
+Exploring variations on the design of Bayesian neural networks to make optimal usage of time series data and mitigate the influence of noisy and uniformative events in historical data.

+Collaborators: Dr. Rohitash Chandra & Prof. Sally Cripps, Centre for Translational Data Science.